 We have created and compiled the following resources to help keep you informed and to help you implement best practices regarding coronavirus (COVID-19).
 As we continue to monitor the developing COVID-19 situation in our province, we’ll be here for you through every step of this pandemic.
 If you have any questions or concerns, please don’t hesitate to reach out to us at firstname.lastname@example.org or 204-775-3171 in Winnipeg or 204-728-3456 in Brandon.

 The latest COVID-19 updates, news, and information from CSAM.

-With our clients top of mind, and based on advice from governments and their public health agencies regarding the risk of COVID-19, CSAM has prepared a series of protocols for scenarios in our offices, our classrooms, and on jobsites:
+With our clients top of mind, and based on advice from governments and their public health agencies, CSAM will be adhering to a list of best practices for training courses in our Construction Education Centre:

 If you have any questions about these procedures or about accessing CSAM’s services at the present time, please call us at 204-775-3171 in Winnipeg or 204-728-3456 in Brandon.